HobbaZ/new-react-portfolio/README.md

 4. Open a new Terminal in VS Code and type ```npm install``` to install the repo dependencies.

-5. Finally, type ```npm start``` into the terminal and it will start the dev server.
+5. Finally, type ```npm run start``` into the terminal and it will start the dev server.

 Note: To make a static no backend React site work on Heroku you need to take all the files out of the folder name you specified in the react-create-app.
 E.g. if you did create-react-app client, React will create the app in a folder called client, take all the files out of the client folder so they are now all at root level and then delete the empty client folder.

 ## Features
-Can change the:
+You can change the:

 website background gradient colours and gradient angle